Class dismissed? Regulating dual-class shares

 However, this structure can lead to entrenchment, where a small group of shareholders, typically founders or early investors, retain disproportionate control.
 This can lead to misalignment between the interests of the controlling shareholders and the minority shareholders, potentially impacting corporate decisions adversely.

 From a performance perspective, dual-class shares present a mixed picture.
-New companies (Facebook, Alphabet) and older ones (Ford) using this structure are proof enough that it can coexist with strong market performance.
+New companies (Facebook, Alphabet) and older ones (e.g. Ford) using this structure are proof enough that it can coexist with strong market performance.
 However, there are concerns about the long-term sustainability of such a structure, particularly if the interests of the controlling shareholders diverge significantly from those of the other shareholders.
-Moreover, the perception of a lack of democratic corporate governance can negatively impact investor sentiment, potentially leading to a discount on share prices.
+Moreover, the perception of a lack of democratic corporate governance can negatively impact investor sentiment and harm share prices.

 While this structure protects founders from hostile takeovers and undue influence from activist shareholders, it can also limit the ability of minority shareholders to influence corporate policy, including critical decisions like mergers and acquisitions, executive compensation, and corporate strategy.
 At the extreme end, companies may issues shares carrying zero voting rights; this was the case of Snap Inc. in its 2017 IPO, during which CEO Evan Spiegel was explicit about his intention to make all stockholder decisions.